 Lisa Nolan.
-Dr. Nolan, 55, has served as Chief Business Officer since June 2016.
+Dr. Nolan, 56, has served as Chief Business Officer since June 2016 and as our Corporate Secretary since November 2018.
 Prior to this, she served as Chief Business Officer of Relmada Therapeutics, Inc., a clinical-stage biotechnology company, from April 2015 to June 2016.
-From March 2010 through June 2016.
-Dr. Nolan served as Managing Director of Nolex Advisors, LLC, a business development and management consultancy firm, where she led successful competitive processes for out-licensing of early and late-stage pharmaceutical products.
+From March 2010 through June 2016, Dr. Nolan served as Managing Director of Nolex Advisors, LLC, a business development and management consultancy firm, where she led successful competitive processes for outlicensing of early and late-stage pharmaceutical products.
 Over the course of her career, Dr. Nolan has held various leadership roles at biopharmaceutical companies including Chief Business Officer at Topigen Pharmaceuticals, where she led the acquisition of Topigen by Pharmaxis.
 Additionally, she served as Vice President, Global Business Development and Strategic Marketing for SkyePharma Inc., where she completed over a dozen out-licensing deals in the U.S. and Europe with deal values ranging in excess of \$500 million.
 Dr. Nolan holds a Ph.D. in clinical pharmacology and a M.Sc., and B.Sc., in pharmacy from Trinity College in Dublin, Ireland.